Ochreriades: Overview

-Over the past decade, phylogenetic analyses have been able to demonstrate that the genus Ochreriades is not closely related to other osmiines or to any other tribe but rather constitutes a unique lineage.
-Moreover, a molecular analysis of the tribe Osmiini concluded similarly that Ochreriades is only distantly related to other osmiines.
+Over the past decade, phylogenetic analyses have been able to demonstrate that the genus Ochreriades is not closely related to other osmiines or to any other tribe but rather constitutes a unique lineage within the subfamily Megachilinae.
+A molecular analysis of the tribe Osmiini concluded similarly that Ochreriades is only distantly related to other osmiines.

-It is possible to relate Ochreriades to other osmiines through the similar manifestation of the slender and elongate shape of its body, which is reminiscent of that of the osmiine genera Chelostoma and Heriades.
+Ochreriades was considered related to other osmiines through the similar slender and elongate shape of its body, which is reminiscent of that of the osmiine genera Chelostoma and Heriades.
 Like Chelostoma and Heriades, Ochreriades "exhibits a long narrow abdomen; in contrast to these two genera, however, Ochreriades also exhibits an elongate thorax".
 The likely explanation for the slender, elongate body shape of Ochreriades is an adaptation to nesting in narrow openings, such as abandoned insect burrows or plant stems.

 Nesting biology

 Ochreriades fasciatus "nests in beetle burrows in dead wood."
-Cell partitions and nest plug are made of mud probably under addition of nectar.
+Cell partitions and the nest plug are made of mud, probably with the addition of nectar.
 While the cell partitions exclusively consist of hardened mud, large pebbles are incorporated into the external surface of the nest plug.